-Slow PC; Repair, Upgrade or Replace?
+Slow PC.
+Repair, upgrade or replace.

-“My slow PC is showing its age,” is what customers have said when presented with a PC that’s progessivley becoming sluggish.
+“My slow PC is showing its age,” is what customers have said when presented with a PC that’s progressively becoming sluggish.
 It’s very common due to the amount of work, software and virus nasties we throw at them.
 A PC gradually becomes slow and performance decreases so slowly over time, we don’t notice how sluggish they become.

 With daily advertisements to replace your slow PC to a speedy new one, it’s tempting to trade-in with “qualifying” products.
 Chances are, if you have a qualifying product, it’s probably good enough to maintain or upgrade for now.

 Don’t give up on your seemingly outdated computer and waste £100’s of your hard-earned cash.
 There are a few other cost saving maintenance processes or minor upgrades to try beforehand.
 These can bring your PC back to normal or faster speed, save your pounds and the planet.
 Upgrading parts in your computer can give devices a new lease of life and more years of use.
 Go through these options below before taking the plunge on a new computer.

 Before trying these options, always ensure you have a recent backed-up copy of your documents.

 The first and cheapest option is to use easy maintenance procedures to regularly scan and clean your systems.
 There are many free apps that will clean your systems, 2 of which are described below.

 Computer cleaning software offers optimisation on many issues with Windows and iMac.
 This one from Piriform removes temporary files, clears system folders & logs to boost and free up space.
 It also scans and removes invalid entries in the Windows Registry optimising the system.

 Malwarebytes offers protection against malware (Malicious software) that some virus scanners fail to detect.
 Using tools within virus scanners and regularly system scanning is good practice to keep viruses at bay.